 • To fund pioneering research to find effective treatments and, ultimately, a cure for EB.

-• To provide care and support to improve the quality of life for individuals and families living with EB.
+• To provide care and support to improve the quality of life for individuals living with EB and their and families.

 If successful, what will you use your LoveBrum funding for?